 Before you start looking it's important to know what you can afford.
-By knowing this you will save time by eliminating those homes out of your price range and will help you narrow your search by clarifying neighbourhood and type of home.
+This'll save you time by eliminating those homes that are out of your price range and will help you narrow your search by clarifying neighbourhood and type of home.
 If you require financing it's crucial you obtain a mortgage pre-approval as soon as possible.
 The two main reasons are:

 - When you are pre-approved, your interest rate is locked-in at today's interest rate.
 If rates rise tomorrow, you are not affected by this increase because you are locked-in.

 - Competing offers are a common occurrence on well valued real estate.
 Imagine you have found your dream home.
 You decide you would like to write an offer.
 We then find out another buyer is interested and you'll be competing with another offer.
 You will be in a much stronger negotiating position if your financing has already been arranged.

 There are a number of factors to consider when obtaining a mortgage pre-approval:

 - What type of mortgage is best for you?

 - What should the amount of the down payment be?

 - Are you eligible for any home-buyer incentive programs?

 - What are the fees associated with a mortgage application?